St Elizabeth’s Health Team provides 24-hour assessment, treatment, diagnosis and emergency care for the children and young people in our care.

 VNS Therapy and Pulse Guard Equipment:

 Our aim is to provide as much medical support on-site as possible, to limit the disruption a seizure might have on their everyday lives.
-When a resident or learner has a seizure, our team can provide in-situ support to keep them safe, support their recovery and help them to re-join their activity or lesson as soon as they feel able to do so.
+When a learner has a seizure, our team can provide in-situ support to keep them safe, support their recovery and help them to re-join their activity or lesson as soon as they feel able to do so.
 We aim to limit the number of hospital admissions, and our specialist support and expert training means that we can usually support individuals through their seizures without the need to call outside help.

-Thanks to our specialist, dedicated and individualised care and support, many of our children and adults have seen the frequency and intensity of their seizures reduce, with some becoming seizure free.
+Thanks to our specialist, dedicated and individualised care and support, many of our children and young people have seen the frequency and intensity of their seizures reduce, with some becoming seizure free.
 For some, it has meant they have been able to move to intensive support services because of improvements in their conditions. read about some of our success stories here.

 Supporting On-going Research: